 Pregnancy can feel lonely when you have to social distance.
 I know how you feel.
 I’d been social distancing for almost my entire pregnancy.

 But it’ll be the best for you and your baby if you continue to follow essential tips of being pregnant during the pandemic.

 Shop my baby’s swaddle blanket and matching headband hereand other cute take-baby-home outfits here.

 How To Prepare To Give Birth During Pandemic

 So your hospital tour and birthing classes have been canceled.

 Luckily we live in the era of the Internet.
 There are plenty of online resources to help you prepare for your upcoming delivery.

-Remember, you should take preparation for labor and taking care of your baby seriously.
+Remember, you should take preparation for labor and take care of your baby seriously.

-Especially now when you’ll have limited (or no) help from relatives and friends.
+Especially if you have limited (or no) help from relatives and friends.

 And if finding the right online resources feels overwhelming I have my own recommendations for you.
 These are for both free and paid online courses.